This post looks at various tools (desktop, browser-based and beyond) that make accessing and translating with Google Translate easier and fun.

 If you want something that’s a little more flexible, it may be worth trying out one of the following translation addons for the Firefox browser.
 The best option is an add-on called gTranslate, this is a great piece of software that allows users to translate any highlighted paragraphs of text from a specific web-page.
 It automatically identifies the language being used in the text and provides a translation based on the language preferences set up in the user’s browser, whilst providing the option to translate into any of the 50 language supported by Google Translate.

-Two alternative options for Firefox are My Translator and Easy Google Translate, both of which have similar functionality to gTranslate, although each provides the translations in slightly different ways.
-My Translator makes the translation available in the context menu, whilst Easy Google Translate displays it as a balloon over the original text (which can be useful when trying to learn a foreign language).
+Two alternative options for Firefox are Easy Google Translate, both of which have similar functionality to gTranslate, although each provides the translations in slightly different ways.
+My Translator makes the translation available in the context menu, whilst Easy Google Translate displays it as a balloon over the original text (which can be useful when trying to learn a foreign language).and

 Desktop Based Google Translate Tool